JohnReyGimenez/Mastermind/README.md

 - **UI Design**: Gained experience in designing a clean and user-friendly terminal interface.
 - **Refactoring**: Improved code readability and maintainability by reducing duplication and separating concerns.
 - **Feedback Logic**: Developed a deeper understanding of how to process and display feedback in a code-breaking game.

 ---

-## Running the Game
-To run the game locally, execute the main Ruby file.
-Follow the on-screen instructions to play.

----